-Approved Technical Electives
+Approved Non-CS Technical Electives

 Petitioning to Approve a Course as a Technical Elective: